 What Causes Melting of Material Under Divergent Plate Boundaries

 When two tectonic plates pull apart at a divergent boundary, the Earth’s lithosphere thins and fractures, creating a zone where material from the mantle rises toward the surface.
-On top of that, this ascent is the key to the generation of new oceanic crust and the frequent volcanic activity observed along mid‑ocean ridges.
+On the flip side, this ascent is the key to the generation of new oceanic crust and the frequent volcanic activity observed along mid‑ocean ridges.
 Understanding the mechanisms that drive mantle melting in these settings requires a look at the interplay between pressure, temperature, composition, and fluid dynamics within the upper mantle.

 Introduction